Bikini variants: Trikini

-The trikini appeared briefly in 1967, defined as "a handkerchief and two small saucers."
+The trikini appeared briefly in 1967, defined as "a handkerchief and two small saucers".
 It reappeared a few years ago as a bikini bottom with a stringed halter of two triangular pieces of cloth covering the breasts.
 The trikini top comes essentially in two separate parts.
 The name of this woman's bathing suit is formed from bikini, replacing "bi-", meaning "two", with "tri-", meaning "three".
 Writer William Safire wrote in The New York Times: "Stripping to essentials, if the trikini is three pieces, the bikini two and the monokini one, when will we see the zerokini?"
 Dolce & Gabbana designed trikinis for Summer 2005 as three pieces of scintillating fabric that barely cover the wearer.
 A variation on the bikini in which three pieces are sold together, such as a bikini with a tank top or a bikini with a one-piece suit is also sometimes called a trikini, including a conventional two-piece with a glitzy band of rhinestones round the waist.
 Israeli designer Gideon Oberson, known for his artistically inspired bathing suits, calls a two-piece suit but looks like a tank top that can be worn with a skirt or a pair of shorts designed by him a trikini.
 Brazilian designer Amir Slama calls two scraps of silk connected with string he designed for skinny women a trikini.

 Sling bikini

 The sling bikini is also known as a "suspender bikini", "suspender thong", "slingshot bikini" or just "slingshot".
 It is a one-piece suit that provides as little or even less, coverage (or as much exposure) as a traditional bikini.
 Usually, a slingshot resembles a bikini bottom, but rather than the straps going around the hips or waist, the side straps extend upwards to cover the breasts and go over the shoulders, leaving the entire sides of the torso uncovered, but the nipples and pubic area covered.
 Behind the neck, the straps join and reach down the back to become a thong.
-The variation of sling bikinis that has the straps simply encircle the neck and another set of straps pass around the midriff, instead of the straps passing over the neck and down the back, is called a pretzel bikini.
-Corresponding to the advent of Lycra, these bikinis first emerged in the early 1990s, and is more popular on the beaches of Europe including Saint-Tropez, Marabella and Ibiza.
-Suspender-like straps that running between the breasts and around the neck held the suit up were introduced in the mainstream in 1994.
-News reports said that within a week of putting the suit on their racks, New York's major stores had sold 150.
-San Francisco women ignored clergymen's warnings that "nakedness and paganism go hand in hand" so at season's end, more than 3000 were sold at $24 each.
+There is a variation of the sling bikini called the pretzel bikini that has the straps simply encircle the neck and another set of straps pass around the midriff, instead of the straps passing over the neck and down the back.
+Slingshot bikinis first appeared in the early 1990s at a time when the use of Lycra was increasing.
+They became popular on the beaches of Europe including Saint-Tropez, Marabella and Ibiza, and in 1994 they were introduced into mainstream US stores.